PS PeptideSuppliers.org Finding the right peptide supplier for you

 Site-wide

-Refund, shipping, and contact pages should feel aligned with the way the listing is framed elsewhere.
+Shipping, refund, and contact pages should not contradict the way the product listing is described.

 Check 3